Cisco Optical Site Manager installation

 Step 1

-Copy the downloaded .rpm files to the device storage.
+Copy all the .rpm files in the cosm folder of the downloaded package to the device storage.

 Step 2

-Install the Cisco Optical Site Manager package source file in synchronous mode using the install package add source file: rpm-folder synchronous command.
+Add the Cisco Optical Site Manager package source folder to the Cisco IOS XR software management system in synchronous mode using the install package add source file: rpm-folder synchronous command.

 Example: